 In 1996, Krien was the opening act for Sony recording artist Ottmar Liebert.
 Krien toured internationally, performing to sold-out audiences in some of the most prestigious theatres in the world and appeared in the PBS special “Wide Eyed and Dreaming.”
 Krien’s work has appeared on Japanese television and has been reviewed by national publications: Dance Magazine, the Santa Fean, and Bliss Magazine.
 Krien was asked to speak, perform and teach at the Ms. Foundation annual conference 2006.
 In 2007, the Santa Fean magazine saluted Krien for her outstanding contributions to the city of Santa Fe.

 Krien has been the Founder, Director and Choreographer for five dance companies: Azadeh , 1978-1983, Awalim ,1996-1998, Mosaic Dance Company, 1998, Ahatti Apprentice Company in 2001 and Almaaz Assahara, 2006.
 She is the Founder/ Director/ Master Teacher for Pomegranate SEEDs® (Self-esteem, Empowerment and Education through Dance) a youth development organization.
 Krien is the owner and Director of Pomegranate Studios, hosting over forty classes weekly in various movement arts.
 She is the creator of Funk-Ex Fitness, a state-of-the-art dance fitness program.
-She lives in Santa Fe, NM with her husband Amalesh and son Max.
+She lives in Santa Fe, NM with her son Max.
 Krien holds a Bachelor of Liberal Arts degree from St. John’s College.